M-MSilva/Manager-Machine-Ingenuity/README.md

 ### Compiling and running the code

-To compile the code using the same compiler enjoyed by me (GCC compiler), do:
+To compile the code using the same compiler enjoyed by me (GNU C++ compiler), do:

 ```bash